Mindful transitions are an important component of small group instruction.

 I have found that this moment is not only beneficial for the students, but for myself as well!
 I used to use this minute to get my papers in order and make sure I had pencils on the table.
 However, I recently started participating with the students and noticed a profound effect.
 As a teacher, we are always running from one place to another.
 Taking time to slow down, stop and breathe has made ME a more focused and attentive teacher.

 They say, if you don’t have a minute for mindfulness, take five.
 I think the same is true with running small groups.
 The time taken to settle in and transition with purposeful breath can make a huge impact.
+The Move Mindfully® Teachers Pay Teachers store also has great resources to get you started with these practices.

 Have you used child’s pose as a transition?
 How do you help your students arrive to small group?
 Leave a comment!

 Julia Linehan is an ESL teacher in West Saint Paul.
 She has been in education for 23 years, starting as a classroom teacher.
-She finds joy in running and birding!
+Julia finds joy in running and birding!
 She can be reached at firstname.lastname@example.org.